 Even the strongest sneeze can’t propel viruses from home to office.
 But many time-off policies don’t factor in the costs contagion has on office wellness, forcing employees to choose between using their accrued time for personal days or healing from an unexpected illness.
 This balance often tilts toward coming to work sick, leading to a phenomenon known as presenteeism: when employees come to work but lose productivity due to poor physical or mental condition.
 A study by Virgin Pulse Global Challenge found that while absenteeism costs employees an average of four productive days per year, presenteeism costs them an equivalent of 57.5 working days in wasted hours.

 This study includes other causes of presenteeism, such as mental illness and the associated lack of sleep.
 However, presenteeism due to illness can spread until you have a week with both presenteeism and absenteeism.

 We’ve found that a flexible workplace policy works well for handling illnesses.
 Sick employees don’t have to decide whether they value their upcoming vacation more than their co-workers’ health.
 If they’re just getting sick, they can choose to work from home during the incubation period.
 And if their condition worsens and they can’t function, they can use our app to request time off.

 When you remove the negative incentives from time off (including the time spent processing last-minute PTO requests), it frees your employees to do the work they can based on the reality of their physical condition.
 While not all organizations and positions can support working from home, when you do what you can to provide flexibility for sick employees, you preserve productivity.

-So whether you decide to implement a new sick-leave policy or just pass these basic facts along to help keep your employees healthy, taking steps toward office wellness pays off, both in productivity and employee engagement.
+So whether you decide to implement a new sick-leave policy or just pass these basic facts along to help keep your employees healthy, taking steps toward office wellness pays off, both in productivity and employee performance management.